A Jedi's Fight - A Star Wars Fan Fiction Story

 The holographic image disappeared.
 Mon Mothma checked the date of the message.
 Her diplomatic emissary had left Lumeara almost four days ago.
 She had missed an opportunity to send the only other Jedi to Liane.
 Wedge Antilles and his padawan would have reached Palomintar Four three days from now.
 What had been so urgent that Luke Skywalker needed his friend's assistance?
 How was the situation on Palomintar Four?
 Mon Mothma looked up with a determined look on her face.
 She pressed several buttons on her desk.

-"Yes, madam," the voice of Crix Madine sounded.
+"Yes, Mon," the voice of Crix Madine sounded.

-"General, please, come to my office at once," She ordered.
+"General, please, can you come over to my office?"

 Within a few moment general Madine entered.

-"General, how long will it take to get one of our scout ships to the Palomintar System?"
+"Crix, how long will it take to get a scout ships to the Palomintar System?"

 "Our scout ships aren't equipped with those new fast hyperdrives.
-I estimate they can reach the system within twenty, maybe twenty-five hours."
+I estimate they can reach the system within thirty, maybe forty hours."

 "Send one, immediately, general.
-The crew has to carry out the following order: make contact with Jedi master Skywalker or his sister and asked them if they need reinforcements."
+The crew has to carry out the following order: make contact with Jedi master Skywalker or his sister and asked them if they are in need of help."

-"Do you want the ship to set course to Palomintar Four, or should they also go to Palomintar Six, madam?"
+"Do you want the ship to go straight to Palomintar Six, Mon?"

 For a moment Mon Mothma was silent.